 The University of Tulsa strives to make quality private higher education available to all qualified students.
 Every effort is made to help students who require financial assistance meet their tuition and living expenses.
 Sources of financial aid at TU include scholarships, federal loans, and private loans.
 Approximately, 98% of the student body receives some combination of federal and private loans.
 62% of the overall student body receives a scholarship.

-The TU Office of Student Financial Services is available to assist students understand the financial aid process and answer questions about loan eligibility.
-Contact Kristi Emerson, Financial Services Counselor, at 918-631-3325 or email@example.com for more information.
+The Office of Student Financial Services is available to help students understand the financial aid process and to answer questions about loan eligibility.
+Contact Kristi Emerson, Assistant Director Student Financial Services, at 918-631-3325 or email@example.com for more information.

 Financial Aid Application Process